Albert0i/mysql-vs-redis/README.md

 As you can see, all tests are done locally.
 No network latency nor routing overhead involved.
 The numbers are in theory but not factitious.

+#### III. introspection
 Modern RDBMS index is organized in form of [B-tree](https://en.wikipedia.org/wiki/B-tree), time complexity is O(log n).
 As of our setting, 1,000,000 records is Log(1,000,000)/Log(2) ≈ 20.
 To query any record via primary key, maximum number of comparisons is 20 until the index is met or no record found.
 Once the location of record is acquainted, a second read is performed and record returned thereupon.
 Index is maintained by system and not always unpalpable, everything has its own cost in terms of space and CPU time.

-Data in RDBMS is stored closely togther, index is essential means to enable fast access.
-In Redis, data is stored scatteringly, the actual position of data is obtained via calculation of key.
-No additional space and time on index is needed and constant time access is always ensured.
+Data in RDBMS is stored closely togther, index is essential mean to enable fast access.
+In Redis, data is stored scatteringly, the actual location of data is obtained via calculation of key.
+No additional space and time on index is required and constant time access is always ensured.

 Our test shows that primary key access in Redis is four times faster than MySQL.

-#### III.
+#### IV.
 Bibliography
 1. [ioredis](https://github.com/redis/ioredis)
 2. [MySQL/MariaDB](https://www.prisma.io/docs/orm/overview/databases/mysql)
 3. [jest](https://www.npmjs.com/package/jest?activeTab=readme)